 The idea of a chimera cat might bring up fairy tales and legends in your head, but chimera cats are more real than you might think.
 They might sound exotic (and they are, to a certain extent), but chimera cats are simply cats with a face split into two different colors.
 One of the most famous chimera cats of all time is Narnia, a five-year-old cat with a perfectly symmetrical half black and half gray face.
 Narnia also has beautiful eyes, and this French feline has won the hearts of thousands of fans.

-Narnia is an exotic British shorthair breed, and he's gaining attention for his exotic split face.
-Narnia is a true chimera cat, a feline who has two sets of DNA, the result of two embryos fusing together.
-In other words, a chimera cat is two fraternal twins combined in one individual.
+While Narnia might seem exotic on his own as part of an exotic British shorthair breed, he mostly receives attention for his much more exotic split face.
+Narnia is a true chimera cat--a result of two embryos fusing together.
+Basically, chimera cats are two fraternal twins combined into one cat.

 Columbia University Professor of Genetics and Development Virginia Papaioannou explained to New Republic how a true chimera is born in the animal world.

 "A chimera ... is a composite individual that was made up of cells from at least two different original embryos.
 If they fuse together early enough, they will become a single organism whose genetic input is from two completely different individuals.
 In a mosaic, there's only one individual and it just happens to have different genetic components active in its cells.
 A chimera would be a much more unusual and unlikely event."